braze-inc/braze-docs/_docs/_developer_guide/platform_integration_guides/web/smart_tvs.md

 ## In-app messages and Content Cards

-Braze's Web SDK supports both [in-app messages][7] and [Content Cards][8] on Smart TVs.
+The Braze Web SDK supports both [in-app messages][7] and [Content Cards][8] on Smart TVs.
 Note that you must use the ["Core" Web SDK][6] as rendering in-app messages and Content Cards is not supported using our standard UI display and should instead be customized by your app to fit into your TV App's experience.

 Visit [Manual in-app message display][5] for more information on how your Smart TV App can receive and display in-app messages.